rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 Judah, Benjamin, Shemaiah, and Jeremiah, ^1234

-and certain of the priests ’ sons with trumpets : Zechariah the son of Jonathan, son of Shemaiah, son of Mattaniah, son of Micaiah, son of Zaccur, son of Asaph; ^1235
+and certain of the priests' sons with trumpets: Zechariah the son of Jonathan, son of Shemaiah, son of Mattaniah, son of Micaiah, son of Zaccur, son of Asaph; ^1235

 and his relatives, Shemaiah, Azarel, Milalai, Gilalai, Maai, Nethanel, Judah, and Hanani, with the musical instruments of David the man of God.
 And Ezra the scribe went before them. ^1236